 We use ESG-aware Blackrock funds as the primary funds in our Socially Responsible portfolios.
 These funds track socially responsible indices defined by MSCI, which also scores the underlying stocks or bonds on ESG factors.

 Each company in the MSCI index is scored on a weighted collection of factors within the three ESG pillars, with criteria that vary by how important each factor is deemed to that company’s industry.
 For example, within the environmental pillar, companies in the soft drinks industry are scored on three factors — water stress, packaging material and waste, and carbon footprint, while companies within the healthcare services industry are scored only on carbon emissions.

+Each fund in Blackrock’s suite of ESG-aware ETFs seeks to track the performance of a particular MSCI index.
 The overall ESG quality score of an ETF is simply the weighted average of the scores of its holdings on a range from 0 to 10, with 10 being the best.
-Note that while nearly all companies and funds are assigned scores by MSCI, there are certain companies and funds that haven’t been scored.
+Note that while nearly all companies and funds are assigned scores by MSCI, there are certain companies and instruments that haven’t been scored.
 For example, Municipal bonds do not receive ESG ratings.

 Choosing Asset Classes and Instruments

 To balance returns and impact, we generally choose ETFs that track indices favoring companies with higher overall ESG quality scores while maintaining low tracking error to the “standard” indices.

 Each of the ETFs in our Socially Responsible portfolios represents a specific asset class, in line with our implementation of Modern Portfolio Theory (which is described at length in our Investment Methodology white paper).
 Table 1 shows the asset classes represented in each set of portfolios, as well as the ETFs selected to represent each asset class.